lieberscott/distributeBalanceForRocketpool/README.md

 # distributeBalanceForRocketpool
 A layman's guide on how to distribute a Rocketpool minipool balance after withdrawing your Minipool

-Special thanks to @P-tches in the Rocketpool Discord for providing the basic steps.

 This guide is meant for someone who needs to use Etherscan to distribute the balance of their minipool back to their withdrawal address.
 This guide assumes you have already performed [a voluntary exit of your validators](https://www.youtube.com/watch?v=KoBAacMWA_k).